hillaliy/homebridge-midea-air/README.md

 ### Outdoor Temperature Sensor

-This allows you to enable Outdooe Temperature service, if the AC support.
+This allows you to enable Outdoor Temperature service, if the AC support.

 ## Notes